KannaKit/8_week_SQL_challenge_with_python/Case Study #4 - Data Bank/B. Customer Transactions.md

 ### 5. What is the percentage of customers who increase their closing balance by more than 5%?

+We are going to use the table from question 4 as `closing_balance_tbl`

 ```TSQL
 DROP TABLE IF EXISTS april;
 CREATE TEMP TABLE april AS (